-For each of the four main racial/ethnic groups in the UKBB (British White, non-British White, Black, and Asian), we performed VLA for the whole phenome and genome to archive variant statistics.
-We used two R packages specialized in traversing genome data and testing variance loci between thousands of phenotypes and variants.
-We divided the genome into approximately 1,200 groups of 1,000 variants each and summarized the VLA statistics for British Whites, the largest group by far with a working sample size of 384,000, in less than 12 hours, utilizing the computational resources of the NIH HPC Biowulf cluster (hpc.nih.gov).
-The variance loci catalog provides compressed files for the four main racial/ethnic groups and 3,273 phenotypes on (URL).
-A list of phenotypes and links to the files is available at (URL).
+For each of the four main racial/ethnic groups in the UKBB (British Whites, Irish, Blacks, and Asian), we performed VLA for the whole phenome and genome to archive variant statistics.
+We used R package “plinkFile” and “vla” to traverse the genome by window while scanning variance loci for thousands of phenotypes and variants.
+We divided the genome into approximately 1,200 groups of 10,000 variants each and summarized the VLA statistics for British Whites -- the largest group in the UKBB with a working sample size of 384,000, in 12 hours, using the NIH HPC Biowulf cluster (hpc.nih.gov).

 Discussion